yellowcresttechnologies/aws-lambda-cloudwatch-logstream-purger/README.md

 - `LOG_STREAM_GET_LIMIT`: The number of log streams to query for a given log group at one time.
 Defaults to 50.
 - `PURGE_AGE_MS`: The max age allowed for an empty log stream in milliseconds.
 Defaults to 14 days.
 - `AWS_DELAY`: A delay to add in between processing of a log group in milliseconds.
 Tweaking this value can help if you get throttled by AWS.
 Defaults to 1 second
 - `SHOW_PURGE_LOGS`: Flag to show which log streams are being purged.
 If you have a log of log streams this could get very noisy.
 Defaults to true.
+Keep in mind that retaining verbose logs will incur some CloudWatch charges.
+The default for logs created by this lambda function is to retain them for only 14 days
 - `SHOW_RETAIN_LOGS`: Flag to show which log streams are being retained.
 If you have a log of log streams this could get very noisy.
 Defaults to false.

 One note on the lambda function values in **serverless.yml**: We started with over 10,000 log streams and initially ran at the maximum 15 minute timeout for a lambda function.
 Once purged, 5 minutes nighly is more than sufficient.